fentontaylor/benchmark_compare/README.md

 ```

 ## Performance Comparison
 Each API has two endpoints, one that returns a simple 'Hello, World!' and one that returns a large index of Olympians from a database.
+In the initial phase of this project, no projects or libraries have been used to boost the performance of the APIs.
+These results are simply 'out-of-the-box' preformance.

 ### Hello World Endpoint
 Each API's root path returns the simple JSON response: